 – Healing with Whole Foods: Asian Traditions and Modern Nutrition by Paul Pitchford (available from Amazon.com)

-All quotes above are sourced and available from this link The Powerful Role of Omega-3 Fatty Acids in Preventing Diseases of Inflammation: The Experts Speak
+All quotes above are sourced from this link The Powerful Role of Omega-3 Fatty Acids in Preventing Diseases of Inflammation

-Important Final Note: For this particular arthritis treatment, you can supplement with the latest omega-3 supplements Krill oil or Green-lipped mussels rather than taking fish oil (or use a combination of all of them).
-However, Krill oil and Green-lipped mussels are more expensive to purchase (and we question the sustainability of taking krill out of the oceans) so this would be a personal decision.
+Important Final Note: You can always supplement with high potency krill oil or green-lipped mussels rather than taking fish oil (or use a combination of all of them) if you choose.
+However, krill oil and green-lipped mussels are more expensive (and we question the sustainability of taking krill out of the oceans) so this would be a personal decision.

-We believe you can still benefit just as much from fish oil and cod liver oil though, so if you can’t afford these new supplements don’t worry… good old fashioned fish oil will still come to your rescue!
+We believe you can still benefit just as much from fish oil and cod liver oil though, so if you can’t afford krill or green-lipped mussels don’t worry… good old fashioned fish oil will still come to your rescue!